KatieAlleena/hangman/README.md

 Change Log:
 11/14/22 -- Initial Commit, package.json created.
 Created index.js.
 Copied over word-bank.js

 11/28/22 -- Committing basic version of the game.
 Can't figure out a clean way to draw a hangman, so I've changed it to just letters for now.

+11/30/22 -- Final updates!

 //